Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

-Demand statistics such as, Mean, Standard Deviation, Probability and demand during lead time is added to the summary dataset.
-The demand mean and standard deviation is calculated applying the mean and std function to the demand dataset.
-The demand probability is calculated by dividing the number of orders(non-zero) last year by the number of working days.
-The demand during lead-time (Demand_lead) is calculated by multiplying the mean demand, probability of sales and the supplier lead time.
+Demand statistics such as mean, standard deviation, probability, and demand during lead time are added to the summary dataset.
+The demand mean and standard deviation are calculated applying the mean and std functions, respectively, to the demand dataset.
+The demand probability is calculated by taking the number of orders (non-zero) last year and dividing it by the number of working days.
+The demand during lead-time (Demand_lead) is calculated by multiplying the mean demand, probability of sales, and the supplier lead time.

 ```python